-Our Social History collection covers the largest area in the museum.
-It’s a fascinating way to see how our society has changed over the years.
-You can browse hundreds of items broken down into five sections: Toys, Music, Monetary, Domestic and Transport.
+The subject of social history covers the largest area in the museum collection.
+It is a fascinating way to see how our society has changed over the years.
+The collection can be broken down into sections, which include toys, music, monetary, domestic and transport.

-Our Monetary collection holds around 2,000 coins, some of which are foreign and some pre-decimal coinage.
-It includes a number of banknotes from Tees Bank and Stockton Bank from the early 19th century, which ties in nicely with the local theme that runs throughout our collections.
+The monetary collection holds around 2,000 coins, including many pre-decimal coins as well as a range of coins from other countries.
+It includes a number of banknotes from Tees Bank and Stockton Bank from the early 19th century, which ties in nicely with the local theme that runs throughout the collection.

-As a society, we don’t often think about how advanced our household appliances are, which is why our Domestic collection surprises many of our visitors.
-We have around 10,000 appliances, such as cookers, fridges, vacuum cleaners, washing machines, radiators, sink units, sewing machines, toilet bowls, kitchenware, pottery, furniture and more.
-These date from the Georgian era to the 1980s and it’s a simply fascinating demonstration of how times have changed.
+As a society, we do not often think about how advanced our household appliances are, which is why our domestic collection surprises many of our visitors.
+It includes appliances, such as cookers, fridges, vacuum cleaners, washing machines, radiators, sink units, sewing machines, toilet bowls, kitchenware, pottery, furniture and more.
+These date from the Georgian era to the 1980s and it is a simply fascinating demonstration of how times have changed.

-The Transport collection includes a number of carts, carriages, bicycles and auto-mobiles totalling around 50 items.
-There’s plenty to see from the Brougham Carriage to the Tippen Delta Invalid Carriage, and our bicycles including a locally-made Cougar.
+The transport collection includes a number of carts, carriages, bicycles and auto-mobiles Some of the more notable pieces are the Brougham Carriage, and the Tippen Delta Invalid Carriage, both of which are on permanent display, and the locally-made Cougar bicycle.